 Cancer “cures” from alternative medicine are dangerous

-The study, by Skyler B Johnson, MD, of the Yale School of Medicine, was published in JAMA Oncology in July 2018.
-The researchers examined a huge database of cancer patients over a 20-year period of time – it included an impressive 2 million individuals.
+In a study published in July 2018 in JAMA Oncology, Skyler B Johnson, MD, Yale School of Medicine, and colleagues examined a huge database of cancer patients over 20 years – it included an impressive 2 million individuals.
 They sorted to through the records to compare patients who used alternative medicine to treat their cancer to a matched sample of individuals who relied upon evidence-based cancer treatments.

 I also want to emphasize that the researchers specifically selected individuals who had easily treatable cancers.

-Let’s cut to the chase – after controlling for confounding variables, that is, variables that can influence both the cause and the effect, individuals who utilized CAM for cancer treatment were statistically much worse off.
+Let’s cut to the chase – after controlling for confounding variables, that is, variables that can influence both the cause and the effect, individuals who utilized alternative medicine for cancer treatment were statistically much worse off.

 Alternative medicine users had a much lower chance of surviving 5 years after a cancer diagnosis.